fivestones-apac/cloud-functions-typescript-template/README.md

 ```

 ## Cloud Function Deployment
-Before deployment, please confirmed you have installed the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstart#installing_the_latest_version) and initialized the Cloud SDK.
+Before deployment, please confirm that you have installed the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstart#installing_the_latest_version) and initialized the Cloud SDK.

 To deploy the local codebase to Cloud Function, please confirm your local gcloud SDK is selected the correct GCP project and run the below command.